openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       ``bblayers.conf`` configuration file.

       To exclude a recipe from a world build using this variable, set the variable to "1" in the recipe.
+Set it to "0" to add it back to world build.

       .. note::